 Susan Schwartz is a lower school learning specialist at Friends Seminary, with an extensive background in child development and special education.
 She was previously the senior director of the Learning and Diagnostics Center at the Child Mind Institute.
 Susan holds a B.A. in psychology from Binghamton University and an M.A.Ed. in early childhood special education from George Washington University.

-Elysa Severinghaus, B.A.; Master Navigator, EdNavigator
+Elysa Severinghaus, B.A.; Executive Director and Navigator, EdNavigator

 Geoff Sittler, O.T.R./L.; Occupational Therapist

 Geoff Sittler is an occupational therapist specializing in utilizing Mind-Body modalities with both individuals and groups.
 He has worked for the Portland VA Medical Center and Central City Concern at their Old Town Clinic site with a focus on holistic interventions to address trauma and chronic pain.
 Certified in both Neurofeedback (BCIA) and Mind-Body Medicine (Center for Mind-Body Medicine), Geoff has practiced Mind-Body modalities personally since 2001 and has worked with all ages teaching these techniques in multiple settings, including home health, primary care, K–8th grade, skilled nursing facilities, and outpatient clinics.
 He has also presented these concepts at professional conferences, in-services, and as part of the Pacific University Occupational Therapy program.
 Geoff holds a B.B.A. in management information systems from the University of Oklahoma and an M.A.T. from the University of South Australia.

 Megan Stubbendeck, M.A., Ph.D.; Managing Director of Operations, ArborBridge